-Our copper mines tell the stories of the industrious and brave men and women who came traveled from around the world to seek wealth and prosperity during the copper booms of the late 1800s and early 1900s!
+Our copper mines tell the stories of the brave men and women who traveled from around the world to seek wealth and prosperity during the copper booms of the late 1800s and early 1900s!

 The first copper mine opened in 1771, and its owner, Alexander Henry, sent the massive Ontonagon Boulder–of pure native copper–to Detroit as evidence of the region’s richness.
 But speculative activity did not begin in earnest until 1841, hastened by the favorable reports of the first state geologist, Douglas Houghton.
 These reports, combined with publicity given the Ontonagon Boulder, sparked the first mineral rush in the nation, predating by several years the more famous California gold rush.
 Between 1843 and 1846, thousands of prospectors arrived from the East with the hope of “striking it rich.”